-What Should an Independent Contractor Agreement Include?
+What to Include in an Independent Contractor Agreement

 The content of your contract should provide as much protection as possible, while also clearly establishing expectations of both parties.
 The exact language and sections included in your contract may vary depending on your industry, client type, and location.
 While your contract may contain much more information, here are seven general sections that should be included in any contract between an independent contractor and client.